The general static spherical perfect fluid solution with EoS parameter w=-1/6: Abstract

 \section{Abstract}

-The general analytical solution for the static spherically symmetric metric supported by a perfect fluid with proportional-equation-of-state $p = w \rho$ is not known at the time of this writing, except for the trivial cases $w=0$ and $w=-1$; for $w=-1/3$, and the recently reported $w=-1/5$.
+The general analytical solution in GR for the static spherically symmetric metric supported by a perfect fluid with proportional-equation-of-state $p = w \rho$ is not known at the time of this writing, except for the trivial cases $w=0$ and $w=-1$; for $w=-1/3$, and the recently reported $w=-1/5$.
 We show that the case $w=-1/6$ is also analytically solvable, as predicted in another recent work.
 The solution is affected by a Buchdahl transformation of a known solution.
+We discuss the spacetimes different ranges of the solution's parameters represent.